DMCA Policy

 Your contact information

-Full legal name, physical address, phone number, and email.
-We need to be able to reach you if we have questions.
+Full legal name, physical mailing address, phone number, and email address.
+We need to be able to reach you if we have questions or need clarification.

 -